HubRise/tiny-tablet/README.md

 ## What this app is NOT

 This app is not production ready!
-Consider it some boilerplate code that you can buil upon to create your own app.
-It is also useful to show some of the things you should _not_ do in your app!

-For example, in the first line of the `js/app.js` file, you will find the client secret.
-This is bad coding practice.

-Also, the user interface is too crude to be used in a real case scenario.
+It is intended to be used by developers for educational purposes.

+This app includes certain practices that should not be used in production environments.
+For example, the client secret is published in the client code, which is a security risk.
+In a production environment, you would create access tokens from your server to protect your client secret.

 ## Running TinyTablet locally